ssatguru/BabylonJS-EditControl/README.md

 editControl.detach();
 ```

-## Build
+## Build and Test
-If not already installed, install node js and typescript.
+If not already installed, install node js.
 Switch to the project folder.
-Run "npm install", once, to install all the dependencies (these, for now, are babylonjs and uglify).
+Run "npm install", once, to install all the dependencies.
-To build anytime
+### Build
-Run "npm run compile" - this will compile the typescript file and store the javascript file in the "dist" folder.
+Run "npm run build" - this will compile the files in "src" and create an uncompressed development module in the "dist" folder.
-Run "npm run min" - this will minify the javascript file and store the minified version in the "dist" folder.
+Run "npm run build-prod" - this will compile and create a compressed production module in the "dist" folder.
+### Test
-Run "npm run build" - this will both compile and minify.
+Run "npm run build-tst" - this will compile the files in "tst" and create an uncompressed test application in the "tst" folder.
-Use the "test.html" to test your changes.
+Use the "tst/Test-EditControl.html" to test your changes.
 ## Note:
 The original version was written in Java and then transpiled to TypeScript/JavaScript using JSweet.
 It was originally written in Java, as at that time I wasn't very comfortable with the TypeScript language and its ecosystem.